 The story of Hagar in the Bible sometimes seems a little disjointed, and ‘interrupts’ Abraham’s narrative.
 But Hagar and Abraham’s story intersects perfectly, as I’ve learned.
 And Hagar and Sarah seem to be full of vinegar.
 But God allowed each encounter for a purpose.

 Hagar was a woman who wasn’t treated well, but she also happens to be a woman God spoke to audibly.
 Twice!!!
+In my book, that’s a pretty awesome blessing.

 In fact (spoiler alert) Hagar’s son is one of the select few God himself names!!
 And while much difficulty throughout history has come from the decisions Abraham and Sarah and Hagar made, That doesn’t negate the miracles involved in their story, nor the love God has for their descendants, and the desire of his heart that none should be lost, but all should come to a saving knowledge of his son.